achtnullzwei/Doorman/docs/en/reference/entities.md

 ## Locks

 ### Entrance Door <Badge type="tip" text="entrance_door" />
 Represents the entrance door of the building.
-Only the `Open` action is supported.
+Only the `Open` and `Unlock` actions are supported.

 ### Second Entrance Door <Badge type="tip" text="second_entrance_door" /> <Badge type="info" text="Disabled by default" />
 Represents the second entrance door of the building.
-Only the `Open` action is supported.
+Only the `Open` and `Unlock` actions are supported.

 ### Apartment Door <Badge type="tip" text="apartment_door" /> <Badge type="info" text="Nuki Bridge only" />
 Represents the apartment door Nuki smart lock.